pstiasny/VITABS/doc/index.md

 * `q` to decrease the length twice
 * `Q` to incerease twice

-to set a specified length of 1/[natural number] write that number followed by `q`, e.g. if you want to set the selected chord to quarter notes, you would enter
+To set a specified length of 1/[natural number] write that number followed by `q`, e.g. if you want to set the selected chord to quarter notes, you would enter